-Southern City Hall, copper engraving by Willem Swidde from 1691, from Suecia Antiqua et Hodierna.
+Southern City Hall, copper engraving by Willem Swidde, from Suecia Antiqua et Hodierna.
 But we see that it is before the fire — look at the lantern on the roof!

 The building of the City Museum